ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/armpl.md

 The instructions shown below are for an Ubuntu 22.04 AArch64 Linux Host with GCC version 11.3 installed.

-On a terminal and run the command shown below to download the appropriate package:
+On a terminal, run the command shown below to download the appropriate package:
 ```command
 wget https://developer.arm.com/-/media/Files/downloads/hpc/arm-performance-libraries/23-04-1/ubuntu-22/arm-performance-libraries_23.04.1_Ubuntu-22.04_gcc-11.3.tar
 ```